velerofinance/community/governance/votes/Executive Vote [update collaterization rate for VLX-A and max liquidation amount for VLX-A] - April 17, 2022.md

 If this executive vote does not pass within 30 days then it will expire, and will have no effect on the VeleroFinance, even if it should later pass.

-Note that this proposal will include an office-hours modifier that means it can only be cast between 14:00 and 21:00 UTC, Monday - Friday.
-This is to ensure that at least some auction keepers are available to react to unforeseen issues with their bots in the event of early liquidations.

 ## Review

 Community debate on these topics can be found on the VeleroDAO governance forum.
 Please review any linked threads to inform your position before voting.